mapyourown/OracleSwap/securityconsiderations.md

 ### DelegateCall

-In the second Parity Multisig Wallet attack ($150M) uninitialized libraries were accessed via a DelegateCall function, allowing the hacker to become the owner of a contract library.
+In the second Parity Multisig Wallet attack ($150M) uninitialized libraries were accessed via a `delegatecall` function, allowing the hacker to become the owner of a contract library.
 The hacker then called the kill() function, which froze the contract and all the ETH contained in it.
-OracleSwap does not use DelegateCall(), and the only external library it uses is OpenZepplin’s well-audited SafeMath.
+OracleSwap does not use `delegatecall`, and the only external library it uses is OpenZepplin’s well-audited SafeMath.

 ### Fallback functions